 Defining Graphic Recording, Visual Notes and More

 Curious event attendees approach our artists all the time while visual note-taking.
 “So, what is this CALLED?” they ask, while gesturing to our boards.
 What we call visual note-taking varies throughout our industry.
-Visual notes are also called graphic recording, sketch noting, or scribing.
+Visual notes are also called graphic recording, sketch noting, or visual scribing.
 Defining graphic recording can be a little confusing when you’ve heard a different term used to describe it.

 Defining Graphic Recording

 Graphic recording is the process of summarizing information into a combination of drawings and text in real-time.
 This live drawing is created by a graphic recorder, visual note-taker, or scribe.
-Visual note-taking, graphic recording, scribing–it’s all the same!
+Visual note-taking, graphic recording, visual scribing–it’s all the same!
 If you’ve ever seen visual note-taking take place live, you already know how engaging it is.
 This process is used anywhere information is being exchanged and shared, such as meetings, workshops, conferences, speeches, seminars, and more.

 Ink Factory specializes in visual note-taking.
 Typically, the visual note-taker is a silent partner in the room.
 The artist is listening, synthesizing, and summarizing information visually.
 A related methodology to visual note-taking, graphic facilitation is the use of imagery to lead a session, conducted by a graphic facilitator.